 On the silent front was Ezra Miller and Henry Cavill.
 In terms of the former, he doesn’t use social media, but the latter was particularly quiet on the topic.

-Many fans wonder what this means, especially for the state of Man of Steel 2, since there have been whispers that Henry Cavill is no longer part of Warner Bros.’ plans as Superman.
-That being said, Affleck is no longer involved, but he still added his support to the cause.
-So, what’s the deal with Cavill?
+Many fans wondered what this meant, especially for the state of Man of Steel 2, since there had been whispers that Henry Cavill was no longer part of Warner Bros.’ plans for Superman.
+That being said, Affleck was at the time no longer involved, but he still added his support to the cause.
+So, what was the deal with Cavill?

 In the same interview, Cavill claimed that Justice League didn’t work while he’s poked fun at his own moustache-gate saga in the past.

-He has addressed his feeling about the Snyder Cut last year, however, when he said he didn’t believe it would make much of a difference to the film or studio.
-Maybe the fact is, he doesn’t believe in it as much as his co-stars do.
+He also addressed his feeling about the Snyder Cut, however, he said he didn’t believe it would make much of a difference to the film or studio.
+Maybe the fact is, he didn’t believe in it as much as his co-stars do.

-Alternatively, there’s the possibility that Henry Cavill is still in negotiations with Warner Bros. for his continuation as Superman in Man of Steel 2 and he’s playing his cards close to his chest.
-The rest of his Justice League co-stars have nothing to lose for various reasons, but he is in the hot seat so he’s keeping mum about it all for now.
+Alternatively, there was the possibility that Henry Cavill was still in negotiations with Warner Bros. for his continuation as Superman in Man of Steel 2 and he was playing his cards close to his chest.
+The rest of his Justice League co-stars had nothing to lose for various reasons, but he was in the hot seat so he was keeping mum about it all.

-The most likely truth is, Cavill is focusing on The Witcher.
-He’s a massive fan of the franchise and gunned for the part for ages, so he’s obviously excited to promote and get it out into the world.
+The most likely truth is, Cavill was focusing on The Witcher.
+He’s a massive fan of the franchise and gunned for the part for ages, so he was obviously excited to promote it and get it out into the world.
 If he said anything about the Snyder Cut, it would likely dominate the headlines and detract from The Witcher.